 Fees are all inclusive!!!
-Compare our fees with other camps around the area.
 Scouts will receive all of their program supplies to work on their merit badges or activities at camp.

-NEW in 2018: \$30 per Scout deposit is due February 2.
+\$30 per Scout deposit is due March 8.
 This is non-refundable, but transferable between Scouts.
 Scouts with no deposit paid will be removed from the registration.

-Suggested payment schedule: (1st Friday of each month)

-\$90 per Scout payment - March 2 \$90 per Scout payment - April 6
+Suggested payment schedule: (1st Friday of each month) \$137.50 per Scout payment - April 5 \$137.50 per Scout payment - May 3